 Our primary infectious disease program is a replication-competent recombinant vesicular stomatitis virus, or rVSV, an advanced vaccine technology developed for the Ebola and Marburg viruses.
-The rVSV-ZEBOV (Ebola) vaccine product candidate was originally developed by the Public Health Agency of Canada and is designed to utilize the rVSV vector to induce immunity against Ebola and Marburg viruses when replacing the VSV glycoprotein with corresponding glycoproteins from filoviruses.
-In November 2014, we entered into an exclusive, worldwide license and collaboration agreement, or the Merck Agreement, with Merck, Sharp and Dohme Corp., or Merck, to develop and potentially commercialize our rVSV-ZEBOV vaccine product candidate and certain other aspects of our vaccine technology.
+The rVSVΔG-ZEBOV GP vaccine product candidate was originally developed by the Public Health Agency of Canada, or PHAC, and is designed to utilize the rVSV vector to induce immunity against Ebola and Marburg viruses when replacing the VSV glycoprotein with corresponding glycoproteins from filoviruses.
+In November 2014, we entered into an exclusive, worldwide license and collaboration agreement, or the Merck Agreement, with Merck, Sharp and Dohme Corp., or Merck, to develop and potentially commercialize our rVSVΔG-ZEBOV GP vaccine product candidate and certain other aspects of our vaccine technology.
 Under the Merck Agreement, we received an upfront payment of \$30.0 million in October 2014, and in February 2015 we received a milestone payment of \$20.0 million.
 We have the potential to earn royalties on sales of the vaccine in certain countries, if the vaccine is approved and if Merck successfully commercializes it.
-In addition to milestone payments from Merck, the Company was awarded contracts for development of the rVSV-ZEBOV from the BioMedical Advanced Research & Development Agency and the Defense Threat Reduction Agency totaling \$51.6 million during 2016 and \$67.0 million during 2014 and 2015, for total awards of \$118.6 million.
-In July 2015, we announced that the international partnership studying the rVSV-ZEBOV vaccine candidate in Guinea released interim data suggesting that it is effective in the prevention of Ebola disease in a large Phase 3 clinical trial.
+In addition to milestone payments from Merck, the Company was awarded contracts for development of the rVSVΔG-ZEBOV GP from the BioMedical Advanced Research & Development Authority and the Defense Threat Reduction Agency totaling \$52.1 million during 2016 and \$67.0 million during 2014 and 2015, for total awards of \$119.1 million.

+In July 2015, we announced that the international partnership studying the $rVSV\Delta G$ -ZEBOV GP vaccine candidate in Guinea released interim data suggesting that it is effective in the prevention of Ebola disease in a large Phase 3 clinical trial.
 According to the announcement, the interim results suggest that the vaccine candidate demonstrates efficacy within about 10 days of administration to a person without the infection.
-The rVSV-ZEBOV product candidate will continue to be studied in clinical trials.
+In February 2017, the final report from the trial was published in The Lancet, which confirmed the interim assessment that $rVSV\Delta G$ -ZEBOV GP offers substantial protection against Ebola virus disease, with no cases among vaccinated individuals from day 10 after vaccination in both randomized and non-randomized clusters.

 In February 2016, we announced our initiative to develop a vaccine against the Zika virus.
 We believe that the experience gained in the development of our Ebola vaccine candidate will give us an advantage in this program.
+The focus of the program is to develop a product or technology solution that we may be able to partner with a company that would develop it to FDA approval.

-We incurred a net loss of \$71.6 million for the nine months ended September 30, 2016.
+We incurred a net loss of \$20.9 million for the three months ended March 31, 2017.
 We expect to continue to incur losses over the next several years as we incur expenses to complete our clinical trial programs for our product candidates, develop our pipeline and pursue regulatory approval of our product candidates.